thestinkyferret/Doomsday-AutoActionClicker/README.markdown

 - Add new action scripts for specific tasks.
 - Enhance `main.py` with features like pixel color checks, logging to a file, or advanced randomization.
 - Share improvements or bug fixes via pull requests (if hosted in a repository).
-- Create forks for different applications with actions specific to that application.
+- Create repos for different applications with actions specific to that application.

 ## License

 This framework is provided as-is for educational purposes.
 Use responsibly and respect the target application’s terms of service.
+(YOU MUST CREDIT when using this framwork ~ Pls!!)